alexgarzao/yapc/README.md

 # Planned versions
+* Only proxy.
+All requests are sent to the upstream.
+All requests are logged.
+Signals are intercepted.
+Initial performance tests.
+Initial BDD tests.
+TDD tests.
-* Only proxy, with basic access control.
+* Proxy with basic access control.
 With the map configuration will be possible to specifier what can be accessed and what cannot.
 * Proxy + cache (memory only)
 * Proxy + cache (memory or disk)
 * Transparent caching proxy